SeaGraphData/SeaGraphData/README.md

 ## Goals

-Jupyter Notebook scripts related to Data Science concepts, LaTeX files or even AutoCAD drawings will be attached over the time, being all of them created by the enthusiasm and self-learning process of the author.
-The intention of that is able to share knowledge and continue to grow in the Data field.
-Appreciate your patience!
+Python scripts related to the author´s passion: maritime problems, being all of them created the enthusiasm and self-learning process.
+The intention of that is able to share personal knowledge and continue to grow in the Data Analysis field.

 <br />